coenm/RepoM/docs_new/repom.generated.md

 ## command@1

-Action to excute a command (related the the repository)
+Action to excute a command (related to the repository)

 Properties: